 This article explains how to use Fluentd to aggregate and transport Apache logs to a Minio server.

-This article requires the following services are set up correctly:
+The following services are required to be set up correctly:

 $ sudo fluent-gem install fluent-plugin-s3

 In this example, we use the access log file as an input source, so save the following